Student Insurance Information

 - Wide access to providers, pharmacies, urgent care centers and hospitals locally and across the nation

-- Low deductible of $300/year.
-Deductible waived and 100% coverage for charges incurred at the Student Health Center
+- Deductible waived and 100% coverage for visits incurred at the Student Health Center

 - Outstanding customer service to assist with referrals, coverage and claim information

-Billing for Academic Health Plan: At the beginning of each academic year the yearly premium for the student insurance plan is automatically charged to your Business Office statement.
+Billing for Academic Health Plan: At the beginning of each semester the premium for the student insurance plan is automatically charged to your tuition account managed by the Business Office.
 You may waive the insurance by completing the on line waiver form and providing proof of "comparable" health coverage.